-U.S. Department of Commerce Invests $3 Million to Strengthen Healthcare Workforce in Oregon???
+U.S. Department of Commerce Invests $2.75 Million to Support Workforce Development Efforts in Coos Bay, Oregon

-WASHINGTON – U.S. Secretary of Commerce Wilbur Ross today announced that the Department’s Economic Development Administration (EDA) is awarding a $3 million grant to the Southwestern Oregon Community College, of Coos Bay, Oregon, to build a new Health and Science Technology Building that will provide expanded training opportunities to healthcare workers in the region.
-According to grantee estimates, the project is expected to create 241 jobs, retain 637 jobs, and generate $5 million in private investment.
+WASHINGTON – Today, U.S. Secretary of Commerce Gina M. Raimondo announced that the Department’s Economic Development Administration (EDA) is awarding a $2.75 million grant to Southwestern Oregon Community College, Coos Bay, Oregon, to support the renovation and modernization of existing instructional space.
+This EDA project, to be matched with $2.75 million in local funds, is expected to create 127 jobs, retain 314 jobs, and generate $160,000 in private investment.

 About the U.S. Economic Development Administration (www.eda.gov)

 The mission of the U.S. Economic Development Administration (EDA) is to lead the federal economic development agenda by promoting competitiveness and preparing the nation's regions for growth and success in the worldwide economy.
 An agency within the U.S. Department of Commerce, EDA invests in communities and supports regional collaboration in order to create jobs for U.S. workers, promote American innovation, and accelerate long-term sustainable economic growth.